quest-crusaders/PiZeroScreen/README.md

 - all Python-Modules as listed in requirements.txt

 Recommended:
-- A Reverseproxy like Caddy or Nginx for https
+- A Reverse proxy like Caddy or Nginx for https

 **Install and Run:**
 -